Teriyaki Tilapia

 Storage Suggestions

-To freeze the fillets, place them on a tray in a single layer and freeze until frozen solid.
+To freeze, place the pan fried fillets on a tray in a single layer and freeze until frozen solid.
 Transfer them to a freezer-safe container or ziplock bag, and freeze them for about a month.

 You Might Also Like